Shopping

 How to choose the right mattress for back pain

-Hildebrant says if you are experiencing back pain, you should look for a mattress with medium-firm support.
+Hildebrant says that if you’re experiencing back pain, you should look for a mattress with medium-firm support.
 “This is the kind of mattress that has been shown with research to support improved comfort, sleep quality, and alignment with sleep,” she says.

-Physical therapist Marius Hernandez, D.P.T a Doctor of Physical Therapy based in Lorton, Virginia at the Anderson Clinic, agrees that a medium-firm mattress may be best for a bad back.
+Physical therapist Marius Hernandez, D.P.T., based in Woodbridge, Va., agrees that a medium-firm mattress may be best for a bad back.
 “Studies have shown that medium-firm mattresses, adjustable inflation, and adjustable temperature may improve pain and disability among patients with chronic non-specific low-back pain,” he says.
 Overall, just paying attention to the right kind of mattress for your individual needs is important.
-“The type of mattress can affect comfort, alignment and quality of sleep and hence help to decrease the pain, so it is important to have the right type of mattress.”
+“The type of mattress can affect comfort, alignment, and quality of sleep and hence help to decrease the pain, so it is important to have the right type of mattress.”

-It never hurts to ask your trusted doctor or physical therapist to make bedding recommendations based on your personal physical profile.
+It never hurts to ask your trusted doctor or physical therapist to make bedding recommendations based on your personal physical profile—indeed, Shelby recommends doing this if you’re experiencing regular back pain.

-Most mattresses that are good for helping with back pain may run upwards towards $1000 or more, although we found a few on our list that are under $700.
-If you are on a tight budget, many companies offer sales over Black Friday, Memorial Day weekend and other shopping -related holidays.
+Most mattresses that are good for helping with back pain may run towards $1,000 or more, although we have a few on our list that are under $700.
+If you’re on a tight budget, many companies offer sales over Black Friday, Memorial Day weekend, and other shopping-related holidays.
+See our guide to the best time to buy a mattress for more.

 Check to make sure the seller offers returns or even a sleep trial run that allows you to try out your new mattress before you commit.

-Some mattresses are created for certain types of body positions like side sleepers versus those of us who sleep on our stomachs.
-It may be worth exploring mattresses designed for particular sleep styles, if you are concerned about your comfort. “
+Some mattresses are created for certain body positions, like side sleepers versus those of us who sleep on our stomachs.
+It may be worth exploring mattresses designed for particular sleep styles, if you’re concerned about your comfort.

-But according to Hildebrandt, positions are dependent on the individual.
-“Most of the time, with those with low back pain, I tend to recommend lying on their back with pillows under their knees or lying on their side with a pillow between their knees and hugging a pillow with their top arm,” she says. “[But] I do not recommend a specific mattress for a specific position.”
+Hildebrandt recommends doing what you can to alter your individual position while sleeping.
+“Most of the time, with those with low back pain, I tend to recommend lying on their back with pillows under their knees or lying on their side with a pillow between their knees and hugging a pillow with their top arm,” she says.

-While your sleep style may influence the type of mattress you find comfortable, at the end of the day, so to speak, there is no one-size-fits-all mattress, shares Hernandez.
+Ultimately, while your sleep style may influence the type of mattress you find comfortable, there is no one-size-fits-all mattress, according to Hernandez.
 “Each individual has different needs and preferences, but if someone selects the wrong mattress, they will likely experience pain and notice a big difference when they change to a different mattress that alleviates their symptoms.”

-Helix hybrid mattresses are known for customized and adaptive comfort.
-The company offers a wide range of mattresses and prices, but the highly heralded Helix Midnight checks many boxes, making it our vote for the hybrid models available.
+Helix’s comfy hybrid mattresses are known for customized and adaptive comfort.
+The company offers a wide range of mattresses and prices, but the highly heralded Helix Midnight checks many boxes, making it our vote for the most comfortable mattress for people suffering from back pain.

-The Helix Midnight is recommended for side sleepers, but it could work for many sleep positions thanks to its adaptive foam layers, medium firmness (not too hard and not too soft), and deep pocketed coils to support your back.
-You can also upgrade some of the basic features, like adding a cooling cover.
+Although the Helix Midnight is recommended for side sleepers, it could work for many sleep positions thanks to its adaptive foam layers, medium firmness (not too hard and not too soft), and deep pocketed coils to support your back.
+You can even upgrade some of the basic features, like adding a cooling cover.

-If you are not a side sleeper, Helix offers other models for stomach and back sleepers with similar technology and comfort designed to help elevate muscle pains and ensure a great rest, day or night.
+If you’re not a side sleeper, Helix offers other models for stomach and back sleepers with similar technology and comfort, designed to help ease muscle pains and ensure a great rest, day or night.
 Plus, if you’re unsure which mattress to purchase to help protect and care for your back, you can take Helix’s sleep quiz to discover your best fit.

 Helix offers financing, free returns, a 100-night sleep trial period, and a 10-year warranty.